ppeyliang/landing-page-social-networking/README.md

 ## About The Project

-This project is referencing a free social networking landing page designed in Figma and tranform the design to a real [static website hosted on Netlify](https://main--beamish-pudding-65f16f.netlify.app/).
+This project is referencing a free social networking landing page designed in Figma and transform the design to a real [static website hosted on Netlify](https://main--beamish-pudding-65f16f.netlify.app/).

 ## Built With